HabibullinIlya/DrawDiagram/README.md

 # DrawDiagram
-this code can draw diagram by data from array just use my class DiagramsFrame and method drawFrame(ArrayList<ArrayList<Double>>) which takes array of array of values x and y your graph for example
+this code can draw diagram by data from array. just use my class DiagramsFrame and method drawFrame(ArrayList<ArrayList<Double>>) which takes array of array of values x and y your graph for example